RostotskiyKirill/python_training/README.md

 # python_training
-Repository for A. Barantsev's course "Python programming for testers"
+Repository for A. Barantsev's course "Python programming for tester"